Jeffrey Archer: Political statements in 1990s

 In a speech at the 1993 Conservative conference, Archer urged then Home Secretary Michael Howard to "stand and deliver", saying: "Michael, I am sick and tired of being told by old people that they are frightened to open the door, they're frightened to go out at night, frightened to use the parks and byways where their parents and grandparents walked with freedom ...
 We say to you: stand and deliver!".
 He then attacked violent films and urged tougher prison conditions to prevent criminals from re-offending.
 He criticised the role of "do-gooders" and finished off the speech by denouncing the opposition party's law and order policies.
 This was a time when Archer was actively seeking another front-line political role.

 On Question Time on 20 January 1994, Archer said that 18 should be the age of consent for gay sex, as opposed to 21, which it was at the time.
 Archer, though, was opposed to the age of consent for gay men being 16.
 Historian David Starkey was on the same edition, and said of Archer: "Englishmen like you enjoy sitting on the fence so much because you enjoy the sensation."

 Archer has also consistently been an opponent of a return to capital punishment.

 Allegations of insider dealings

-In January 1994, Mary Archer, then a director of Anglia Television, attended a directors' meeting at which an impending takeover of Anglia Television by MAI, which owned Meridian Broadcasting, was discussed.
+In January 1994, Mary Archer, then a director of Anglia Television, a franchisee in the ITV network, attended a directors' meeting at which an impending takeover of Anglia Television by MAI, which owned fellow ITV franchisee Meridian Broadcasting, was discussed.
 The following day, Jeffrey Archer bought 50,000 shares in Anglia Television, acting on behalf of a friend, Broosk Saib.
-Shortly after this, it was announced publicly that Anglia Television would be taken over by MAI.
+Shortly after this, it was announced publicly that the takeover would go ahead.
 As a result, the shares jumped in value, whereupon Archer sold them on behalf of his friend for a profit of £77,219.
 The arrangements he made with the stockbrokers meant he did not have to pay at the time of buying the shares.

 An inquiry was launched by the Stock Exchange into possible insider trading.
 The Department of Trade and Industry, headed by Michael Heseltine, announced that Archer would not be prosecuted owing to insufficient evidence.
 His solicitors admitted that he had made a mistake, but Archer later said that he had been exonerated.